 FX canceled freshman comedy Chozen, while offshoot network FXX axed Legit on Wednesday.

 The series struggled in the ratings, with the second season losing many of those who watched the first.
-Legit only averaged 300,000 viewers when it returned in February, notes The Hollywood Reporter.
+Legit only averaged 300,000 viewers when it returned in February, according to The Hollywood Reporter.

 The animated comedy Chozen, meanwhile, lasted all of one season as it never managed to find a foothold with viewers.
 The Danny McBride-produced FX program debuted to under 1 million viewers and plummeted from there.